-The Intentional Leftover is key to my whole cooking world.
+The “intentional leftover” is key to my whole cooking world.
 I never make just enough chicken for a meal, or just enough steak, or just enough quinoa, or just enough rice.
-There are so many leftovers that are amazing springboards for the next meal, or just bulk up a soup or salad, or that give you a little inspiration to use up other odds and ends in the fridge.
-Extra rice has so many potentials uses all week long, you’ll be glad to have leftovers hanging out in the fridge.
+Leftover rice is an amazing springboard for the next meal.
+It can bulk up a soup, become the base of a salad, or give you a little inspiration to use up other odds and ends in the fridge (fried rice, yes, please!).
+Extra rice has so many potential uses all week long, and with these recipes, you’ll never wonder what to do with leftover rice!

 Types of Rice

 Most of these recipes can work with white rice, brown rice, basmati, jasmine, and even wild rice (which is actually a grass but let’s not split grains here).
 There are a lot of varieties of rice on the market, and most well-stocked supermarkets carry quite a range of choices and brands.
 Pick a type that you like best.
 And the next time you can choose a different rice option so that your leftover rice dishes keep feeling fresh and new.

 If you are making rice with the intention of storing it for future use, it’s a good move to cool it down quickly, so it doesn’t get clumpy and sticky and too soft sitting in a pot.
 An easy way to do this is to spread it out on a rimmed baking sheet, either sprayed with nonstick spray or lined with parchment paper.
 Then, transfer it to an airtight container and store it in the refrigerator for up to 4 days.

 Rice can also be frozen in an airtight container or freezer-proof zipper-top bag for up to 4 months.
 Defrost in the fridge overnight.
 For some recipes, like stir-fried rice or soups, you can use the rice straight from the freezer.